thegetty/bronze-guidelines/content/vocabulary/castability.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "Ability of a liquid metal to fill and pick up every detail of a mold.
-See [I.2§2.2](#I.2§2.2)."
+definition: 'Ability of a liquid metal to fill and pick up every detail of a mold.
+See [I.2§2.2](#I.2§2.2).'
 ---

 {{< q-figure-group grid="3" id="437, 438" >}}